andruvs/StringEx/README.md

 ### Priority

 You can change the order of the operators using parentheses similar to the conventional arithmetic expressions.
+Operators `=>` and `%` have the same priority and it is greater than operator `+` priority.

 ```swift
 let ex = "<span><b>Hello</b></span>, <em><b>World</b></em>!".ex